Andrew Guest

 Andrew Guest is an American television writer and producer.
 Notable works includes writing or producing episodes of 30 Rock, Community, Suburgatory, and Brooklyn Nine-Nine.
-He has worked on series set in the Marvel Cinematic Universe, being a producer on Hawkeye and is set to serve as showrunner for Wonder Man.
+He has worked on series set in the Marvel Cinematic Universe, being a producer on Hawkeye and the showrunner for Wonder Man.

 Career

 Guest wrote episodes for the series Community including: "Advanced Criminal Law" (2009), "Messianic Myths and Ancient Peoples" (2010), "Romantic Expressionism" (2010), "Advanced Dungeons & Dragons" (2011), and "A Fistful of Paintballs" (2011).
 He is set to co-write a film, along with series creator Dan Harmon, based on Community for Peacock.

 He also was involved with the production of Hawkeye.
-In 2022, it was announced Guest was hired as head writer for the upcoming Marvel Studios television series Wonder Man, based on the comic book character of the same name.
+In 2022, it was announced Guest was hired as head writer for the 2026 Marvel Studios television series Wonder Man, based on the comic book character of the same name.